-Les incorporated as Bali-Song®, Inc. and rented a small shop in a second story mezzanine in California, founder Les de Asis incorporated his company as Bali-Song®, Inc. Les actually purchased the original equipment from the owner of a manufacturing operation who was looking to retire.
-Utilizing the rudimentary technology available to him at the time, Les began building handmade custom Bali-Songs (a popular type of butterfly knife originating in the Philippines) with Jody Samson, who ground all the blades.
-The success of these custom Balis spurred the creation of the first production Bali-Song®: The model 68.
+Like many American dreams, Benchmade grew from humble beginnings...Thus, from a small shop rented in a second-story mezzanine in California, founder Les de Asis incorporated his company as Bali-Song®, Inc. Les actually purchased the original equipment from the owner of a manufacturing operation who was looking to retire.
+Utilizing the rudimentary technology available to him at the time, he began building handmade custom Bali-Songs (a popular type of butterfly knife originating in the Philippines) with Jody Samson, who ground all of the blades.
+The massive success of these custom Balis spurred the creation of the first production Bali-Song®: The model 68.

-Over the next seven years, the company expanded its product offerings into fixed blades and conventional folding knives, and evolving its name from Bali-song®, Inc. to Pacific Cutlery Corp.
+Over the next eight years, the company expanded its notoriously superior product offerings into fixed blades and conventional folding knives, evolving its name from Bali-Song®, Inc. to Pacific Cutlery Corp.

-Benchmade moved from California to a facility in Clackamas, Oregon and began producing knives there under the name Benchmade, Inc. This was a major turning point, as the company was now located in the epicenter for knife manufacturing.
-Many technological advancements were now possible and Benchmade became the first company to own and employ a high-power laser cutter, allowing for work with steels too hard to stamp.
-The company also became the world leader in automatic knife manufacturing (still true to this day) and began to supply military units.
+to a facility in Clackamas, Oregon, Benchmade finally began producing knives there under the name Benchmade Knife Co., Inc. This was a major turning point, as the company was now located in the American epicenter of knife manufacturing.
+With a plethora of technological advancements now possible, Benchmade became the first company to own and employ a high-power laser cutter, which allowed for work with steels previously too hard to stamp.
+Benchmade also became (and remains to this day) the world leader in automatic knife manufacturing and began to supply military units.

-To respond to growing customer demand, Benchmade moved from the 15,000 sq. ft. shop in Clackamas to its current location in Oregon City, which sprawls approximately 144,000 sq. ft. location in Oregon City, Oregon, where the company remains to this day.
+Responding to enthusiastic and growing customer demand, Benchmade moved from the 15,000 sq. ft. shop in Clackamas to a sprawling 144,000 sq. ft. location in Oregon City, Oregon, where the company remains to this day.

-With its first ten years of manufacturing experience behind it, and by working with world-class custom knife makers like Mel Pardue and Warren Osborne, Benchmade perfected a business model that involved lending manufacturing processes to custom knife designs; affording a level of innovation and quality to the larger market that was previously unavailable.
-This eventually led to Bill McHenry and Jason Williams approaching Benchmade with the AXIS® lock...and the future of cutlery was born.
+With its first ten years of manufacturing experience behind it, and by working with world-class custom knife makers like Mel Pardue and Warren Osborne, Benchmade perfected a business model that involved lending manufacturing processes to custom knife designs, affording a level of innovation and quality to the larger market that was previously unavailable.
+This template eventually led to Bill McHenry and Jason Williams approaching Benchmade with the AXIS® lock...and the future of cutlery was born.

-To this day, the proudly American-bred Benchmade brand continues to focus on innovation, customer needs, responsible business ethics and operations to bring the highest quality products to the world’s elite.
+To this day, the proudly American-bred Benchmade brand continues to focus on innovation, custom needs, responsible business ethics, and operations to bring the highest quality products to the world’s elite.